 Step 3: Evaluate meaning of remaining choices

-Done for Option B, C, D and E .
+To be done for Option B, C, D and E .
 Detailed out below each choice.

 Choice A Analysis